First Battle of Saratoga, Summary of the Battle of Freeman’s Farm

 The First Battle of Saratoga — also known as the Battle of Freeman’s Farm — was fought between the United States of America and Great Britain on September 19, 1777, during the Saratoga Campaign of the American Revolutionary War.
 After the American Invasion of Canada failed, the Continental Army was forced to retreat to New York and took shelter at Fort Ticonderoga.
 In October 1776, the Battle of Valcour Island took place, where a small fleet of American ships, under the command of Benedict Arnold, slowed the British advance and forced them to put off the invasion of the Hudson River Valley until the spring of 1777.
 The British plan, which is known as Burgoyne’s Campaign of 1777, was led by Lieutenant General John Burgoyne.
 The plan was to capture Albany, New York, which would allow the British to cut New England off from the Southern Colonies.
 Burgoyne started the campaign on June 14 and quickly captured Fort Ticonderoga.
 However, the American forces escaped by different routes, and Burgoyne pursued them to Skenesborough, Fort Anne, and Hubbardton.
 Although the British won the battles that took place at each location, they suffered significant casualties and used up supplies faster than anticipated.
 As Burgoyne pressed on toward Albany, his plan started to collapse.
 General William Howe decided to take his army from New York and attack Philadelphia.
 Then, on August 16, American forces dealt the British a crushing defeat at the Battle of Bennington.
 A few days later, General Barry St. Leger, who had invaded the Mohawk River Valley, was forced to retreat at the Siege of Fort Stanwix and temporarily abandon the campaign.
 Meanwhile, American forces under the command of General Horatio Gates gathered near Saratoga and built defensive works at Bemis Heights.
 Despite his troubles, Burgoyne decided to push forward, and he marched to Saratoga.
 On September 19, Burgoyne sent three columns out to engage the American forces.
 The battle started when Daniel Morgan and his men attacked the British and inflicted heavy casualties on the farm of John Freeman.
 Intense fighting carried on throughout the day, and both sides sent in reinforcements, but neither was able to take control of the battlefield.
 General Benedict Arnold asked for more reinforcements, but Gates did not send enough men to turn the tide.
 Meanwhile, Burgoyne sent Hessian forces into the battle, which finally pushed the Americans back.
 The British built defensive fortifications at Freeman’s Farm after the battle, which lasted for roughly eight hours, ended.

-Quick Facts About the First Battle of Saratoga
+First Battle of Saratoga Facts

 - Date Started: The First Battle of Saratoga started on Friday, September 19, 1777.